gpbacay/Custom-Neural-Networks/CNN Prototypes/C-STAR-GSL-T - Convolutional Spatio-Temporal Adaptive Relational Gated Spiking Liquid Transformer/README.md

 The C-STAR-GSL-T model addresses these challenges by integrating:

-1. EfficientNet-based convolutional layers for spatial analysis
+1. EfficientNet-based convolutional layers for spatial feature extraction and analysis

 2. Gated Spiking Liquid Neural Networks (GSLNNs) combining principles from LSTMs, Spiking Neural Networks (SNNs), and LNNs for temporal processing